Trust & Will review: Estate planning made easy

 - Small families

-Preparing documents for your final wishes isn’t on anyone’s top 10 list of things to do.
-It’s probably not even on the top 100!
-We get that.
+Preparing documents for your final wishes is probably not on your top 10 list of enjoyable activities.
+It’s probably not even in the top hundred.

 About Trust & Will

-Based in San Diego, California, and launched in 2017, Trust & Will is an online service providing legal forms and information.
-All documents have been designed and vetted by attorneys experienced in estate planning.
+Based in San Diego, California, and launched in 2017, Trust & Will is an online service providing legal forms for and information about estate planning.
+All material is vetted by estate planning attorneys.

 How Trust & Will works